 So the revelation of God, the word of God, has been revealed to God's children through His Spirit "for the spirit searches all things, yes the deep things of God."
 That clearly says that God has revealed the mystery to us by His Spirit that we might understand the things of God with the same clarity that we understand human things.

-A word of the verse said, "reveal."
+A word in the verse said "reveal."
 That English word came to us out of the Latin and it is used here to translate the Greek word.
 It means, "to uncover."
 Webster's first definition of the word "reveal" is so interesting.
 The first definition of that word is, "to make known through divine inspiration."
 It means, "to open to view."
 It means, "to make something secret or hidden publicly or generally known."

 That's what I Corinthians 2:10 says.
 "God has made them known to us."
 The synonyms are "disclosed" (God had disclosed these things), or "divulged", or "to tell."
 And so God says that the Bible is His revelation of Himself and yet men have attempted to tell us that God is incomprehensible, vague, and beyond the reach of ordinary people.
 Is there a contradiction there or am I being too sarcastic?

 When people complain to these men that they have succeeded in making God into nothing more than a mysterious blob, then the elite teachers tell them that they are just going to have to be trusted.
 Man has spiritualized away so many plain statements of God that they have nullified the simple meaning of God's revelation to him, that is to man, to us, to His children.